Legal Mann

 If you have been charged with a drug felony for the first time, there still hope of getting a lighter sentence or getting the charges dropped altogether, but you need to act quickly.
 State or federal investigators are already building their case against you.
 It’s time to start building your defense.

 I am a 13-year Clark County trial court veteran with extensive experience helping my clients achieve the best possible outcomes and keep their future bright.
-For more information on how to get help with your drug charges in Las Vegas, contact the Law Office of Joel M. Mann today by phone or online.
+For more information on how to get help with your drug charges in Las Vegas, contact the Joel M. Mann – Las Vegas Criminal Defense Lawyer today by phone or online.

 Contact Joel M. Mann.
 Call or click now!
 (702) 474-6266 Start Your Case Today